 About Hank

-Hank is a male Australian Shepherd almost 6 years old.
+Hank is a male Australian Shepherd about 6 years old.
 Carefully selected as a great representative of his breed, Hope decided to make him part of their program.
 Hope has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level